-During my gardening career I have suffered from 150 yellow jacket stings, stepped on a copperhead, and been gouged by a Tetrapanax stump.
-After experiencing the latter, I began wondering if the garden were trying to kill me.
-Now this isn’t a feel-sorry article; rather it’s about treating the garden and Mother Nature with some respect.
+During my gardening career, I have suffered from 150 yellow jacket stings, stepped on a copperhead, and been gouged by a Tetrapanax stump.
+After experiencing the latter, I began wondering if the garden was trying to kill me.
+Now, this isn’t a feel-sorry article; rather it’s about treating the garden and Mother Nature with some respect.

 Typically we begin to regard our garden as a magical piece of Eden, forgetting that there was also a Tree of Knowledge with enticing apples.
 Gradually we discover that the garden also contains some pitfalls.

 We want bees and wasps, just as we treasure all our pollinators—without pollinators, our gardens wouldn’t be gardens.
 However, the wasps we call yellow jackets can pose an occasional problem in the garden because their nests are underground—step inadvertently on the ground entrance and you will suddenly be aware of the nest’s existence.
 One false step causes an army of yellow jacket warriors to come out to defend their turf.

 Depending upon the location of the nest, it can be hard to live in harmony with the yellow jackets.
 Once their nest was in the middle of one of my two grassy areas, which meant that anyone cutting the grass was subjected to an attack.
 Once the nest was located at the edge of the perennial border, a location that was hard to avoid.